ltay6/learninggithub/README.md

  ltay6@my.waketech.edu
  ltaylor.gihub.io
  2-15-2024
-i had to download the  github desktop and then clone it, and then i got what i needed.
+i had to download the  github desktop and then clone it, and then i got what i needed